karayabin/universe-snapshot/universe/Ling/Light_Bullsheet/doc/api/Ling/Light_Bullsheet/Bullsheeter/LightBullsheeterInterface/generateRows.md

 ================

-abstract public [LightBullsheeterInterface::generateRows](https://github.com/lingtalfi/Light_Bullsheet/blob/master/doc/api/Ling/Light_Bullsheet/Bullsheeter/LightBullsheeterInterface/generateRows.md)(int $nbRows) : void
+abstract public [LightBullsheeterInterface::generateRows](https://github.com/lingtalfi/Light_Bullsheet/blob/master/doc/api/Ling/Light_Bullsheet/Bullsheeter/LightBullsheeterInterface/generateRows.md)(int $nbRows, ?array $options = []) : void

 Populates the database with $nbRows random rows in the appropriate table(s).

+The options is an extra array that the developer can pass to its bullsheeter instance.